What is Issues Management in Public Relations?

 - Has media coverage been positive, neutral or negative?

-How PRs identify the issues
+How PR pros identify issues

+Earlier, in step 1, I wrote about identifying issues by actively monitoring and assessing trends and developments in my clients’ industries.
 The key to successful issues management is identifying these issues early in the cycle, along with the potential stakeholders involved or affected.

-So what is an issue?
+But what exactly is an issue?

-An issue is a trend or condition that may significantly affect an organisation’s operations over the period of its business plan.
+An issue is a trend or condition that may significantly affect your organisation’s operations over the period of its business plan.
 These could be changing attitudes and behaviours, they could be related to technology trends, lack of resources, or changes in legislation, all of which have a political, social and economic effect.

-Types of issues
+Type of issues

 Issues are commonly described as having a five-stage lifecycle: